ivogkas/Data-Analysis-Students-Performance/README.md

-# Data-Analysis-Students-Performance
+# Data Analysis: Students' Performance

-Project for the Masters' degree course «Programming Tools and Technologies for Data Science» (2023).
+This project was developed as part of the Masters' degree course "Programming Tools and Technologies for Data Science" (2023).

+## Overview

-This project investigates the impact of various factors on student performance in Mathematics, Reading, and Science using data from the "Program for International Student Assessment" (PISA) 2015.
-The dataset contains information on 15-year-old students from different countries.
+The project investigates the impact of various factors on student performance in Mathematics, Reading, and Science using data from the "Program for International Student Assessment" (PISA) 2015.
+The dataset includes information on 15-year-old students from different countries.

-According to the requirements of the assignment, a report was compiled with the discovered insights (see Report-Students-Performace).

-In this project, all data preprocessing, analysis, and visualization steps were conducted using the R programming language (libraries: data.table, ggplot2) and the report was made using LaTeX.
+## Report

+A detailed report summarizing the findings and insights discovered during the analysis can be found in [Report-Students-Performance.pdf](link-to-report-pdf).

+## Tools Used

+- **Programming Language:** R
+- **Libraries:** data.table, ggplot2
+- **Report Creation:** LaTeX